 Martin Luther King Jr. Day

 MLK Day is an American federal holiday celebrated on the third Monday of each January.
-It commemorates the birthday (Jan.
-15) and life of the Rev. Dr. Martin Luther King Jr., one of the most pre-eminent black civil rights leaders in U.S. history.
-The campaign for creation of a day to honor King began after his assassination in 1968; however, a bill officially marking King’s birthday was not signed until 1983 by President Ronald Reagan.
-The first observed Martin Luther King Day was on Jan.
-20, 1986.
+It commemorates the birthday (January 15) and life of the Rev. Dr. Martin Luther King Jr., one of the most pre-eminent Black civil rights leaders in U.S. history.
+The campaign for the creation of a day to honor King began after his assassination in 1968; however, a bill officially marking King’s birthday was not signed until 1983 by President Ronald Reagan.
+The first observed MLK Day was on January 20, 1986.

-Halloween is a global holiday celebrated annually on Oct.
-31. It originated with the Celtic pagan religious holiday Samhain, which was a day to make sacrifices for the ghosts of the dead believed to have returned to Earth that day.
-Halloween got its name when around 1000 A.D. the Christian church made Nov.
-1 All Hallows Day, and Oct.
-31 became All Hallows Eve which then was shortened to Halloween.
+Halloween is a global holiday celebrated annually on October 31.
+It originated with the Celtic pagan religious holiday Samhain, which was a day to make sacrifices for the ghosts of the dead believed to have returned to Earth that day.
+Halloween got its name when, around 1000 A.D., the Christian church made November 1 All Hallows’ Day, and October 31 became All Hallows’ Eve, which was then shortened to Halloween.

 Día de los Muertos (Day of the Dead)

-Day of the Dead is a Mexican holiday celebrated on Nov.
-1–2.
+Day of the Dead is a Mexican holiday celebrated from November 1–2.
 Mexicans remember and give offerings to honor the lives of deceased relatives.
 This holiday originated over 3,000 years ago with indigenous Mexican tribes who believed that deceased ancestors temporarily came back to Earth for this brief time.

-Valentine’s Day is celebrated around the world on Feb.
-14. It is named in honor of St. Valentine, who was murdered on Feb.
-14, 270 A.D., for defying Roman officials and helping his fellow Christians.
-Valentine’s Day became associated with romance because the Christian church wanted a Christian holiday to compete with the Roman holiday, Lupercalia (Feb.
-15) that was also associated with love and fertility.
+Valentine’s Day is celebrated around the world on February 14.
+It is named in honor of St. Valentine, who was murdered on February 14, 270 A.D., for defying Roman officials and helping his fellow Christians.
+Valentine’s Day became associated with romance because the Christian church wanted a Christian holiday to compete with the Roman holiday, Lupercalia (February 15), which was also associated with love and fertility.

 Take Our Daughters and Sons to Work Day